-Photo Credit: Ittsei Nakagawa (back left), a Japanese American survivor of Hiroshima seen with his famly in Hiroshima in 1947.
-STAND WHERE HISTORY WAS MADE GROUND ZERO IN HIROSHIMA On August 6, 1945, the world was introduced to the raw destructive power of atomic weapons.
-At 8:16 a.m., the B-29 "Enola Gay" dropped the first atomic bomb on Hiroshima, Japan.
-Nicknamed "Little Boy," the bomb fell for 44.4 seconds before detonating above the Shima Surgical Clinic, producing a one-mile blast radius and killing between 60,000 and 80,000 people instantly.
-Fires caused by the intense heat destroyed a further 70 percent of the city and injured an additional 70,000 people.
-The Genbaku Dome survived the blast, despite being less than 500 feet from the hypocenter of the blast.
-Now called the Atomic Bomb Dome, the ruins of the building received the designation as a UNESCO World Heritage site.
-4 | VISIT US AT WW2MUSEUMTOURS.ORG VICTORY IN THE PACIFIC Japan & Okinawa Featuring Jonathan Parshall Tokyo • Hiroshima • Kagoshima • Okinawa \$8,495 \$8,445 per person based on double occupancy \$11,495 \$10,995 single occupancy \$239 per person taxes and fees are additional.
-PROGRAM INCLUSIONS - Travel with Jonathan Parshall, one of the foremost experts on the War in the Pacific - Full-time logistical Tour Manager - · Expert local battlefield guides - Roundtrip airport transfers (when arriving and departing on scheduled group tour dates) - 3 nights in Tokyo at The Westin Tokyo - 2 nights in Hiroshima at the Sheraton Grand Hiroshima Hotel - · 2 nights in Kagoshima at the Shiroyama Hotel Kagoshima - · 3 nights in Okinawa at the Hyatt Regency Naha - Transportation between Tokyo and Hiroshima on the high-speed "Bullet Train" (shinkansen) - Flight between Kagoshima and Okinawa - · Private, first-class, air-conditioned motor coach transportation - VIP access to sites not offered on other tours - · Video oral history presentations from the Museum collection - Gratuities to guides, drivers, porters, and servers - Personal listening devices on all included touring - · 9 breakfasts, 6 lunches, 5 dinners, and 2 Receptions - · Beer, wine, and soft drinks with included lunches and dinner - Informative map book including useful battlefield maps and archival images to be used throughout your journey - Personalized luggage tags and customized name badge
+- Travel with Jonathan Parshall, one of the foremost experts on the War in the Pacific - · Full-time logistical Tour Manager - · Expert local battlefield guides - Roundtrip airport transfers (when arriving and departing on scheduled group tour dates) - 3 nights in Tokyo at The Westin Tokyo - 2 nights in Hiroshima at the Sheraton Grand Hiroshima Hotel - 2 nights in Kagoshima at the Shiroyama Hotel Kagoshima - 3 nights in Okinawa at the Hyatt Regency Naha - Transportation between Tokyo and Hiroshima on the high-speed "Bullet Train" (shinkansen) - · Flight between Hiroshima and Okinawa - · Private, first-class, air-conditioned motor coach transportation - VIP access to sites not offered on other tours - Video oral history presentations from the Museum collection - Gratuities to guides, drivers, porters, and servers - · Personal listening devices on all included touring - 10 breakfasts, 5 lunches, 6 dinners, and 2 receptions (Welcome and Farewell) - Beer, wine, and soft drinks with included lunches and dinner - Informative map book including useful battlefield maps and archival images to be used throughout your journey - Personalized luggage tags and customized name badge

-6 | VISIT US AT WW2MUSEUMTOURS.ORG CALL US AT 1-877-813-3329 x 257 | 7
+6 | VICTORY IN THE PACIFIC: JAPAN & OKINAWA CALL US AT 1-877-813-3329 x 257 | 7

 Photo Credit: US Flag hoisted over Tokyo, Japan, 1945.
 Gift of Dylan Utley, from the collection of The National WWII Museum.

-ARRIVE IN TOKYO

-THE ITINERARY

-D

-0

-Upon arrival at Tokyo Narita Airport (NRT), transfer to the Westin Tokyo in the Ebisu district.
-Get to know your fellow tour participants this evening at the Welcome Dinner with featured historian Jonathan Parshall.

-Accommodations: The Westin Tokyo (R, D)

-Photo: View of Tokyo Skyline with Mt.
-Fuji in the background.
-Courtesy of Roland Nagy/ Alamy Stock Photo.

 YUSHUKAN WAR MEMORIAL MUSEUM

-Begin exploration of Tokyo at this Japanese military and war museum that shares the stories of those who sacrificed their lives for their country.
+Begin exploration of Tokyo at this Japanese military and war museum shares the stories of those who sacrificed their lives for their country.
 The museum's impressive collection is within the Yasukuni Shrine, which commemorates Japanese who died in conflicts from 1868 to 1954.
-After an included group lunch, embark on a panoramic view of Tokyo on the way to the Asakusa Senso-ji Temple.
-The temple was destroyed during the firebombing of 1945, but a tree in the courtyard regrew from its burned husk and has become a symbol for the rebirth of the city.
-Enjoy dinner and exploration on your own this evening.
-Accommodations: The Westin Tokyo (B, L)
+The Asakusa Senso-ji Temple was destroyed during the firebombing of 1945, but a tree in the courtyard regrew from its burned husk and has become a symbol for the rebirth of the city.